 There are a number of university and department-wide programs that support engaged learning activities.
 Information and applications can be found on our faculty page.

-The Faculty Center for Teaching Excellence (FCTE) provides services such as advising and consultation, faculty mentoring, access to funding resources, adjunct support, activities, events and other teaching resources.
-Details can be found at the FCTE website.
+The Office of Teaching and Learning provides services such as advising and consultation, faculty mentoring, access to funding resources, adjunct support, activities, events and other teaching resources.
+Details can be found at the OTL website.

 Recognizing undergraduate research as an increasingly important aspect of higher education, the Office of Engaged Learning provides resources for students to participate in cutting edge research in their field of study.
 Information on research opportunities along with information on past projects, a calendar of related events and additional resources can be found at the Undergraduate Research website.